seanmpuckett/sai/docs/comps.md

 	friends !#dog

-**Who likes both?**
+**Who likes cats and dogs?**

 	friends #dog #cat

-_Note: tag comprehensions do not support logical OR.
-You can, however, use the filter-by-expression variant to create an expression with OR and many other logical operators._
+_Note: multiple-tag comprehensions are tested with a logical **and**; all conditions must be fulfilled for the row to be included in the result.

 #### HAVING

-The comprehension operator **having** indicates an expression based filter using the **it** magical value to represent the item currently under examination.
-Since **it** is in use, the **dot** scoping prefix is also active within the expression for easy access to fields within the item.
+The comprehension operator **having** indicates an expression based filter using the **it** _magical value_ to represent the item currently under examination.

+Since **it** is in play, the associated **dot** scoping prefix is also active within the expression for easy access to fields within the item.
 In the first example below, both lines produce the same code and result.

 **Who is 21 or over?**

 	friends having it.age >= 21
 	friends having .age >= 21

+**Who likes cats or dogs?**

+	friends having .cat or .dog

 **Who lives in Quebec and likes cats or dogs?**